List of songs written by Glenn Miller: "Sold American"

 "Sold American" was composed in 1938 by Glenn Miller and John Chalmers "Chummy" MacGregor, the pianist in the Glenn Miller Orchestra.
-The title was recorded on May 23, 1938 for Brunswick and again on June 27, 1939 for RCA Victor.
+The title was recorded on May 23, 1938, for Brunswick and again on June 27, 1939, for RCA Victor.
 A 78 was released in 1938 as Brunswick 8173 with "Dipper Mouth Blues".
 In 1939, a new recording was released as a Bluebird 78 A side, 10352A, with "Pagan Love Song".
 The title is based on an American Tobacco Company radio ad jingle of the 1930s for Lucky Strike cigarettes with a tobacco auctioneer chant delivered by North Carolina tobacco auctioneer Lee Aubrey "Speed" Riggs which ended with the phrase, "Sold, American!", stressing that American only purchased the highest quality tobacco for its cigarettes.
-The song was performed live by Glenn Miller on March 8, 1939 and broadcast on the radio from a remote at the Meadowbrook Ballroom in Cedar Grove, New Jersey.
-"Sold American" was released as a single in the UK paired with "Moon Love" on the HMV label as BD5854.
+The song was performed live by Glenn Miller on March 8, 1939, and broadcast on the radio from a remote at the Meadowbrook Ballroom in Cedar Grove, New Jersey.
+"Sold American" was released as a single in the UK paired with "Moon Love" on the His Master's Voice label as BD5854.